CSI-Tech-Talent-Pipeline/Summer-2023-preinternship/day21-node-and-express-pt-4-database-relationships/README.md

 1. Update the `User` model to define the association with `JobApplication`.
 2. Update the `JobApplication` model to define the association with `User`.
-3. Generate a new migration to add the foreign key `userId` in the `job_applications` table.
+3. Generate a new migration to add the foreign key `UserId` in the `job_applications` table.
 4. Run the new migration.

 ### Step 1: Update the User Model